grantjo78/grantjo78.github.io/_posts/2022-05-21-mountnfs-createstorageaccount.md

 ![](/docs/assets/images/2022-05-20-mountnfs-createstorageaccount/mountnfs-storageaccount-deployment.jpg)

-### Step 11: Storage Account Overview

-You can now view the storage account that has been created.

 ![](/docs/assets/images/2022-05-20-mountnfs-createstorageaccount/mountnfs-storageaccount-overview.jpg)

 ## Create a Blob Container

+Now that we have a NFS enabled storage account, we need to create a container that can be mounted from the virtual machine.

+### Step 1: Navigate to Containers

+Under **Data storage** select **Containers**.

 ![](/docs/assets/images/2022-05-20-mountnfs-createstorageaccount/mountnfs-container-overview.jpg)

+### Step 2: Add Container

+Select **+ Container**

 ![](/docs/assets/images/2022-05-20-mountnfs-createstorageaccount/mountnfs-container-containers.jpg)

+### Step 3: Create Container

+Populate the following fields:

+- **Name**: Name of the container to be created.
+- **Root Squash**: Select the value configuration relevant to your operating system.

 ![](/docs/assets/images/2022-05-20-mountnfs-createstorageaccount/mountnfs-container-add.jpg)

+### Step 4: View Container

+You can now view the container that will be mounted onto the virtual machine.

 ![](/docs/assets/images/2022-05-20-mountnfs-createstorageaccount/mountnfs-container-complete.jpg)

 ## What's Next

-Now that we have a NFS enabled storage account, the next step is to create a container.
+Now that we have a NFS enabled storage account and a container, the next step is to mount this onto a virtual machine.